Living the Life of a Long Island Cabana Boy

 Ideally, you’d beat one of the other runners to the car, remove its contents, and place them in a decrepit rickshaw cart.
 Then, usually while a deeply tanned white woman cursed at her kids and spat orders at you not to drop anything, you’d drag the cart a fifth of a mile to a cabana, unload it, and receive, on average, one to three bucks for your trouble.

-After a year or so as a runner, depending on how management evaluated your performance, you’d be promoted, likely either to lockers — low effort, low reward — or “relief,” a regular substitute for full-time cabana boys.
+After a year or so as a runner, depending on how management evaluated your performance, you’d be promoted, likely either to lockers — low effort, despit lots of lugging, but also low reward — or “relief,” a regular substitute for full-time cabana boys.
 The product of a neurotic family with a supercharged work ethic, I ended up in the latter camp, by far the more coveted position.

 Four days a week, I’d regularly substitute for one of two cabana boys (or girls) on their days off — opening cabanas, planting umbrellas and hobnobbing with club members in the hopes that they’d recommend me to management as a replacement once their cabana personnel retired.
 On the fifth day, I’d work on the maintenance team, where slow days meant shooting the breeze on the porch with our chain-smoking club manager and his cronies.

 Other days, the work would pile up.
 After a hurricane left the seaside blanketed in rotting seaweed, six of us raked the rancid stuff up for hours and, handful by handful, shoved it into black garbage bags.
-The designated driver of the club’s all-terrain vehicle — at that time, an Irish exchange student notorious for driving drunk and sleeping with club members’ wives on the sly — refused to hitch us a ride to the dumpsters.
-We had to drag bag upon bag down more than a mile of boardwalk and through a bird sanctuary located on club property — during nesting season.
+The designated driver of the club’s all-terrain vehicle — at that time, an Irish exchange student notorious for driving drunk and sleeping with female club members on the sly — refused to hitch us a ride to the dumpsters.
+We had to drag bag upon bag down more than a mile of boardwalk and through a bird sanctuary located on club property.
+During nesting season.
 When we returned to the porch, we had been pecked relentlessly by irate terns and covered in bird droppings.
 The club manager nearly fell off his chair from laughter.

 “Evelyn,” Arnold sniped after minutes of bickering, “sangria is for women and for fags.
 Nobody’s gonna drink the damn sangria.
 We need more vodka.”